 The Raine Island Recovery Project is a five year, $7.95 million collaboration between BHP, the Queensland Government, the Great Barrier Reef Marine Park Authority, Wuthathi and Kemer Kemer Meriam Nation (Ugar, Mer, Erub) Traditional Owners and the Great Barrier Reef Foundation.

 We would like to acknowledge the Wuthathi nation from Cape York and the Kemer Kemer Meriam nation (Ugar, Mer and Erub) from the eastern Torres Strait, as the Traditional Owners for Raine Island.

 As a sign of respect, Traditional Owner’s language for certain places and animals has been incorporated throughout the image captions on this website.

 Raine Island is located on the northern tip of the Great Barrier Reef, approximately 620 kilometres north-west of Cairns.
-The vegetated coral cay is just 21 hectares in size, but holds significant environmental and cultural values.
+The vegetated coral cay is approximately 27 hectares in size, but holds significant environmental and cultural values.
 The entire island is a protected national park (for scientific purposes) and is not accessible to the public.

 Raine Island is:

 - supporting the world’s largest remaining green turtle nesting population

 - the most important seabird rookery in the Great Barrier Reef World Heritage Area

 - a significant cultural and story place for Aboriginal and Torres Strait Islander people